FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 ## Configure the webhook

+While a bit more complicated, separately configuring the tenant to emit an event and the webhook to receive it provides flexibility.
+You can create global webhooks and then have tenants specify which events are sent.
+For example, if you are private labeling an application with [FusionAuth's multi-tenancy functionality](/blog/2020/06/30/private-labeling-with-multi-tenant), you could set up one tenant to emit new user registration events and another to send failed user logins.
+If you want to emit the same event in different tenants, you can also configure the webhook to listen to specific applications.
+See the [docs for more information](/docs/v1/tech/events-webhooks/).

 Navigate to the *Settings* section, and then to *Webhooks*.
 You may need to scroll to see this section.
-You're now setting the webhook up and making sure it is able to receive the breached password detection event.
+You're now setting up the webhook to receive the breached password detection event.

-While a bit more complicated, separately configuring the tenant to emit an event and the webhook to receive it provides flexibility.
-You can create a number of global webhooks and then have tenants control which events are sent.
-For example, if you are [private labeling an application with FusionAuth's multi-tenancy functionality](/blog/2020/06/30/private-labeling-with-multi-tenant), you could set up one tenant to emit events for new user registrations and another to emit only failed user logins.
-If you want to emit the same event in different tenants, you can also configure the webhook to listen to events from specific applications.
-See the [docs for more info](/docs/v1/tech/events-webhooks/).

 Now, create the webhook in FusionAuth.
 Set the URL to `http://localhost:8000/webhook.php`.
-For an example, using this protocol is fine, but for production, please use TLS.
+For this example, using the `http` protocol is fine, but for production, please use TLS.
 Add a description, and you should end up with a screen like this:

 {% include _image.liquid src="/assets/img/blogs/breached-password-webhook/webhook-settings-url.png" alt="The webhook configuration screen." class="img-fluid" figure=false %}